PSU-Research-Computing/psurc-ansible-cluster-config/README.md

 Commit Your Changes
 -------------------
-After you have succesfully added users commit your changes to github to there is complete list of users.
+After you have successfully added users commit your changes to github so there is complete list of users.